mschnaars/mschnaars.github.io/pages/avalon6/using_avalon/avalon6_accessibility.md

 ### Keyboard Access

-* `TAB`: move forward through each button/element on the player:
+* `TAB`: move forward through each button/element on the player (see [Media Player Controls](avalon6_media_player_controls)).
-  * Play/Pause
-  * Track Scrubber
-  * Magnify/Minimize Scrubber
-  * Volume
-  * Stream Quality
-  * Create Thumbnail (collection staff only)
-  * Add to Playlist (logged-in users only)
-  * Fullscreen
 * `SHIFT+TAB`: move backward through each button/element on the player.
 * `ENTER`: trigger a button/element's behavior.
-* `SPACEBAR`: when any of the player controls are focused, toggle between Play and Pause.
+* `SPACEBAR`: when any of the player controls are focused, toggle Play/Pause.
-* `LEFT/RIGHT ARROW`: when any of the player controls are focused, scrub forward or backward through the track timeline.
+* `LEFT/RIGHT ARROW`: when any of the player controls are focused, scrub forward/backward through the track timeline.
-* `UP/DOWN ARROW`: when any of the player controls are focused, increase or decrease volume.
+* `UP/DOWN ARROW`: when any of the player controls are focused, increase/decrease volume.

-The Stream Quality selector allows the user to `TAB` between available stream qualities and pressing `ENTER` to enable the desired quality.
+Stream Quality {% include inline_icon.html icon="stream_quality" %} allows the user to `TAB` between available stream qualities and `ENTER` the desired quality.

 {% include image.html file="doc_images/accessibility_quality_selector.png" alt="Stream Quality selector when focused" %}